COVID-19 unleashes the worst of times on LI's small businesses

 "From the outside it looked like we were closed," manager and co-owner Gaetano DeCrescenzo said with a Neapolitan accent that 50 years of living in the United States hasn’t erased.

-The restaurant has scraped by, and after nearly seven months of fighting with insurers the hole was finally repaired in November, he said.
-It closed its doors briefly in April when workers refused to come in as the pandemic’s first wave peaked.
-Takeout, delivery, outdoor dining and a break on rent from the landlord gave the eatery a lifeline, but DeCrescenzo said business is down 60% compared to last year.
+The restaurant has scraped by, and after nearly seven months of fighting with insurers, the hole was finally repaired in November, he said.
+It closed briefly in April when workers refused to come in as the pandemic’s first wave peaked.
+Takeout, delivery, outdoor dining and a break on rent from the landlord gave the eatery a lifeline, but DeCrescenzo said business is down 60% compared with last year.

 DeCrescenzo left his job as chef at Positano in Williston Park to open Nostro Posto with his girlfriend and her son in 2018.
 A second dining room in the back helped establish the restaurant as a place for kids’ parties, paint nights, football parties and psychic nights.
 In the summer of 2019, they were delivering 150 to 200 pizzas a week to kids’ camps, he said.